Kotlin on AWS Lambda

 Who Should Attend?

-- Intermediate Kotlin developers who want to use Kotlin on cloud native.
+- Intermediate Kotlin developers who want to build cloud-native applications on AWS.

 - Teams adopting Kotlin for serverless applications on AWS.